mss-ed/TaskChallenge/README.md

-# Example GitHub Actions workflow with Flux and Amazon EKS
+#  GitHub Actions workflow with Flux and Amazon EKS

-An example workflow that uses [GitHub Actions](https://help.github.com/en/categories/automating-your-workflow-with-github-actions) to build [a static website](app/site/) into a Docker container, push that image to Amazon Elastic Container Registry, and uses [Flux](https://www.weave.works/oss/flux/) to automatically update an existing Amazon Elastic Kubernetes Service cluster with that image.
+A workflow that uses GitHub Actions to build a static website (app/site/) into a Docker container, push that image to Amazon Elastic Container Registry, and uses to automatically update an existing Amazon Elastic Kubernetes Service cluster with that image.

-See this [technical blog post](https://www.weave.works/blog/gitops-with-github-actions-eks) which uses this code for full step-by-step instructions.

 ## Prerequisites

-1. Create an EKS cluster, e.g. using [`eksctl create cluster`](https://eksctl.io/)
+1. Create an EKS cluster, e.g. using [`eksctl create cluster`]
-2. Set up Flux on the cluster, e.g. using [this guide](https://docs.fluxcd.io/en/1.20.0/get-started).
-Note that you must set `--git-path` to point to where your manifests are.
-For example:
+2. Set up Flux on the cluster
 ```bash
 export GHOWNER=<github user or organization account where your fork lives>
 export GHREPO=example-actions-flux-eks